openoms/bitcoin-tutorials/joinmarket/joinmarket_private_flow.md

 ## Sending transactions manually and running the Yield Generator
 ### Deposit
-* Send to a new address in m0 - could be any of the accounts, but suggesting using the first one for simplicity.
+* Deposit to a new address in m0 - could be any of the accounts, but suggesting using the first one for simplicity.
 * Deposit a single or multiple coins from a single funding source at a time.
 * Select the newly deposited coin(s) with freeze/unfreeze if there are others in the account.